Obstructive Sleep Apnea in Children

 This type of apnea that occurs while children sleep causes partial or complete blockage of the airways.
 This means that, while they’re sleeping, they stop breathing at some point.
 When this happens, the child often wakes up, thus disrupting their sleep and causing fatigue and daytime sleepiness.

-Below, discover the reasons why children can suffer from this breathing disorder.
-It’s important to pay close attention to this problem that occurs during sleep.
+There are several reasons why children may suffer from this breathing disorder and we’ll look at them below.
+However, it’s important that we pay close attention to this problem that occurs during sleep.

 The Causes of Sleep Apnea in Children